-The mission of the PTC Alumni Association is to promote the continuing success of Pittsburgh Technical College.
+The Mission of the Alumni Association is to build lasting relationships with other alumni, students, faculty, and staff, foster spirit and leadership, serve the diverse needs of the community and encourage philanthropic support while advancing the mission and values of Pittsburgh Technical College.
 The Association provides leadership to a variety of programs that build and encourage strong relationships between the alumni, students, faculty and staff, and the companies and organizations that hire our graduates.
 As a result of Association programs, alumni will continue to value their PTC experience and the College will prosper and grow.